StevenPate/bookshelves.dev/src/content/shelves/phinney-by-post-kids.md

 ---

 Phinney by Post Kids is dope.
+It's exactly what you want in a bookstore subscription service: thoughfully curated books delivered like clockwork, with just enough of a note to remind me of the wonderful humans who authored a note and lovingly wrapped up something that my son is beyond excited to open.
+If they offered a weekly subscription (and I could afford it) I would not hesitate to subscribe.